zhinst/zhinst-qcodes/docs/source/refactoring/index.rst

 Since more and more people start using python to interface with our instruments we decided that zhinst-toolkit should become the package that can be used by all of our customers for all of our devices.
-So ensure long term stability and also full feature support a complete redesign of the architecture was neccessary.
+So ensure long term stability and also full feature support a complete redesign of the architecture was necessary.
-The new zhinst-toolkit now offer full feature support for all our devices, is stable, properly tested and activly maintained by the LabOne team at Zurich Instruments.
+The new zhinst-toolkit now offer full feature support for all our devices, is stable, properly tested and actively maintained by the LabOne team at Zurich Instruments.

 zhinst-qcodes also benefits from the redesign since it is based on zhinst-toolkit since the beginning.
-The benedfits include low setup times and fast responses, similar to the low level ziPython API.
+The benefits include low setup times and fast responses, similar to the low level ziPython API.
 But these benefits also come with the price of a sever api changes.
-The architecture and the way to use zhinst-qcodes from a user prespective more or less completly changes.
-In the follwoing we will try to help with the transition to the new zhinst-qcodes driver.
-But we know that a lot of feature have been removed in order to align with LabOne and if you encounter any functionallity no longer accessible feel free to contact the Zurich Instruments support so we can help you out.
+The architecture and the way to use zhinst-qcodes from a user perspective more or less completly changes.
+In the following we will try to help with the transition to the new zhinst-qcodes driver.
+But we know that a lot of feature have been removed in order to align with LabOne and if you encounter any functionality no longer accessible feel free to contact the Zurich Instruments support so we can help you out.

 The biggest change is probably the starting point.
 Instead of creating instances